Emafire003/ColoredGlowLib/README.md

 }
 ```

 You can find the correct version in the [versions page](https://modrinth.com/mod/coloredglowlib/versions) on [Modrinth](https://modrinth.com/mod/coloredglowlib).
+If you want the forge version, add a +forge to the number version

 #### You can find more information on the [wiki](https://github.com/Emafire003/ColoredGlowLib/wiki)!